Listening to black mirrors with gravitational radiation: Conclusions

+The fundamental distinction between a classical black hole and a black mirror resides in the boundary conditions imposed at the event horizon.
+The classical paradigm demands perfect absorption, while the black mirror hypothesis implies a reflective boundary.

+We demonstrate that the interaction of gravitational waves with this structure is governed by the requirement that the horizon is a quantum system in thermal equilibrium. {Physical causality and the requirement for a viscous dissipation term mandate that the reflectivity is given by $R = e^{-|\tilde{\omega}|/T_H}$ (Eq.~\ref{eq.Kerr_Reflectivity}).} We establish a unique universality: the solution is entirely agnostic to the specific, unknown quantum gravity interactions occurring at the boundary.
+The macroscopic reflectivity is dictated exclusively by the Hawking temperature, rendering the underlying microscopic details irrelevant.

+Gravitational waves provide the tool to dynamically probe these boundary conditions.
+EMRIs are uniquely suited for testing this hypothesis.
+The long inspiral acts as a secular probe.

+Our analysis demonstrates that the astrophysical implications are strongly dependent on the spin $a_*$ of the central object.

+In the low-spin regime ($a_* < a_c$), the reflectivity causes a reduction in absorption ($R > 0$, but small).
+This leads to a secular dephasing where the black mirror inspiral is slower than the classical prediction.

+In the high-spin regime ($a_* > a_c$), {the stabilization of the black mirror physics leads to a distinct conclusion.
+The black mirror suppresses the superradiant amplification that characterizes classical Kerr black holes.
+By acting as a perfect absorber in the superradiant regime, the black mirror drains orbital energy faster than a classical black hole.
+This leads to an inspiral that is faster than the classical prediction.}

+{This dichotomy—slower inspiral at low spin, faster inspiral at high spin—provides a unique, falsifiable fingerprint for the black mirror hypothesis.} Furthermore, {the model is consistent with the existence of high-spin astrophysical black holes, as it allows for cosmic growth.}

-Detection strategies will rely on data analysis techniques, such as matched filtering employing theoretically motivated templates that incorporate the predicted frequency-dependent reflectivity $R(\omega)$, enabling a rigorous test of the black mirror hypothesis against the classical paradigm.
-The black mirror theory and makes a concrete prediction that moves this beyond a purely academic exercise.
-Upcoming gravitational wave data will soon test for these horizon echoes, forcing us to confront the possibility that astrophysical black holes are not\ldots holes at all.
+Detection strategies will rely on matched filtering employing templates that incorporate the predicted generalized reflectivity $R(\omega, m)$, enabling a rigorous test of the black mirror hypothesis against the classical paradigm.
+The black mirror theory makes a concrete prediction that moves this beyond a purely academic exercise.
+Upcoming gravitational wave data will soon test these horizon properties, forcing us to confront the possibility that astrophysical black holes are not\ldots holes at all.